 The Professor Ronald M and Dr Catherine H Berndt Research Foundation supports Australian Aboriginal social and cultural anthropology research.In 1994 the Professor Ronald M and Dr Catherine H Berndt Research Foundation was established from a sum of money bequeathed to the University by Professor Ronald M and Dr Catherine H Berndt for the purpose of "encouraging and supporting research in the discipline of Australian Aboriginal Social and Cultural Anthropology", and to co-operate with Anthropology in the furtherance of social and cultural anthropological research in the area of Aboriginal Australia.

 The Berndt Foundation’s activities include:

-- the provision of competitively based research grants for graduate students working in the area of Australian Indigenous social and cultural anthropology
+- the provision of support for research in the area of Australian Indigenous social and cultural anthropology’

 - the award of Professor Ronald M and Dr Catherine H Berndt Research Foundation Prizes

 - the Berndt Foundation Memorial lecture (held on a biennial basis)